ShiftDock/backbone.ticker/README.md

 __interval:__ Specified in milliseconds (ms), the time between each tick.
 Default is 1000ms (1 second).

 __payload:__ A function to be run on each tick.
-Default is an empty function.
+Default is an empty function that simply schedules the next tick.

 For example: